NgocHaiDUT/PBL6/src/shop-address/README.md

 -   **Address Management**: Allows shop owners to add, update, list, and delete multiple addresses for their shop.
 -   **Default Address**: Supports designating one address as the default pickup location.
 -   **Automatic GHN Shop Registration**: This is a key feature of the module.
 When a **default** address is created with valid GHN location details, the module automatically calls the GHN API to register the shop.
 The `ghn_shop_id` received from GHN is then saved to the shop's main profile, enabling all future shipping functionalities for that shop.
+-   **Data Integrity**: When an address is created or updated with GHN location IDs, the service automatically fetches the official names for the province, district, and ward from GHN.
+These official names are then saved to the database, ensuring all address data is standardized and consistent with the shipping provider.

 ## Workflow